Persysfreeda/Amplitude-Modulation-1/README.md

 THEORY:

 Modulation can be defined as the process by which the characteristics of carrier wave are varied in accordance with the modulating wave (signal).
-Modulation is performed in a transmitter by a circuit called a modulator.
+Modulation is performed in a transmitter by a circuit called a modulators.
 Need for modulation is as follows:
 •	Avoid mixing of signals
 •	Reduction in antenna height